 Congressman McDermott has been a consistent supporter of legislation that will lead our country to energy independence.
 His current position as Chair of the Ways and Means Subcommittee on Income Security and Family Support has placed Jim in a pivotal position to deal with strengthening the social safety net that is now needed by American families dealing with the financial consequences of a weakened economy.

-Jim McDermott is married to Therese Hansen, an attorney in Seattle, and has two adult children and three grandchildren.
+Jim McDermott lives in Seattle and has two adult children and three grandchildren.

 ACCOMPLISHMENTS & AFFILIATIONS